 If your doctor or other health practitioner cannot answer these questions, or shows that he or she is not comfortable with you asking these questions, it raises the question as to whether they are practising evidence based medicine and you should consider getting another opinion.

 These three questions can be expanded.

-For a complete comprehensive overview of conventional treatments used for colorectal cancer with up to date information on % effectiveness of each treatment on mortality and morbidity, please follow this link to The Ralph Moss Reports.
+For a complete comprehensive overview of conventional treatments used for colorectal cancer with up to date information on % effectiveness of each treatment on mortality and morbidity, please follow these links to the various Moss Reports for colorectal cancer:

 Alternative Cancer Therapies